 4. Hazel Cat Eyes

-Hazel eyes occur slightly less common than yellow and amber but more commonly than green.
-Hazel is a standard eye color in wildcats, like bobcats and lynxes.
+Hazel eyes occur slightly less commonly than yellow and amber but more commonly than green.
+Hazel is a standard eye color in wild cats, like bobcats and lynxes.
 This color combines green and yellow or gold, giving the eyes a complex combination of those colors.

 5. Green Cat Eyes

 Green is not a common eye color in cats, but green eyes routinely occur in specific breeds.
-The Egyptian Mau has distinct green eyes that appear in a bright, lively green known as “gooseberry,” named for the fruit of the same name.
-Other cat breeds that usually have green eyes are the Norwegian Forest cat, Havana Brown, and Abyssinian.
+The Egyptian Mau has distinct green eyes that appear in a bright, lively green known as “gooseberry,” named after the fruit of the same name.
+Other cat breeds that usually have green eyes are the Norwegian Forest Cat, Havana Brown, and Abyssinian.

 6. Blue Cat Eyes

 Blue eyes are not as common as one might think, occurring across the board in the Siamese breed.
-Other breeds with blue eyes include Persian, Himalayan, Snowshoe, Balinese, Birman, and Ragdoll.
+Other breeds with blue eyes include the Persian, Himalayan, Snowshoe, Balinese, Birman, and Ragdoll.
 Blue eyes can appear in various shades, from a light, airy blue to a deep blue similar to cobalt or cornflower.
-Blue-eyed cats completely lack melanin in the irises, which accounts for the blue eyes.
-The shade of blue is determined by how the eyes reflect light and similarity of the structures of the eyes.
+Blue-eyed cats completely lack melanin in the irises, which accounts for the blue color.
+The shade of blue is determined by how the eyes reflect light and the structure of the eyes.